iTwin/bis-schemas/Domains/2-DisciplinePhysical/StructuralPhysical/StructuralPhysical.remarks.md

 ### Brace

 A `Brace` is a structural member designed to provide lateral support to a structure, ensuring stability by resisting sideways forces.
 It typically serves as a diagonal element, connecting to other members.
-As an `StructuralMember`, it contributes to the overall integrity and rigidity of the structural system, whether for load-bearing or non-load-bearing purposes.
+As an `StructuralMember`, it contributes to the overall integrity and rigidity of the structural system for load-bearing purposes.

 Classification of `Brace` instances can be achieved via instances of `BraceType`. `Brace`s must be contained in `PhysicalModel`s.